pydio/pydio-doc-admin-guide/1_installation_guide/8_install_pydio_troubleshooting.md

 Here are some common mistake when you try to install Pydio.

-All Exemple are with the latest [Pydio-enterprise 6.4.1](https://pydio.com/en/community/releases/enterprise-distribution/pydio-enterprise-641-bugfix-release) with the recommend OS-server-sql ( Linux-Apache2 - MySQL ).
+All exemples are with the latest [Pydio-enterprise 6.4.1](https://pydio.com/en/community/releases/enterprise-distribution/pydio-enterprise-641-bugfix-release) with the recommend stack ( Linux - Apache2 - MySQL ).

 ##Permission issue: